Executive Spotlight: Larry Silverstein, Silverstein Properties

 How did it ultimately fit into your career in commercial real estate?

-Silverstein: My father made a living as a real estate broker but it was an extremely difficult time because he functioned in the (garment) district of New York, where he spent his time trying to lease loft space for a dollar a foot, a dollar and a quarter a square foot, a dollar and a half a square foot, and where the commissions were few and far between.
+Silverstein: My father made a living as a real estate broker [in lower Manhattan] but it was an extremely difficult time… [and] the commissions were few and far between.
 Very often, he had to share them with other brokers.

 Life was very difficult and it became obvious to me that, as brokers, we could not really make a decent living.
 By this time, I’d married and wanted to have a family.
 I realized we had to change what we were doing as brokers and do something that was more advantageous, where you could make a better living—and that was become an owner.

 I remember my father saying to me: “We have no capital.
 We have no money.
 We have no resources.
 How are we supposed to become an owner?”